Project Type: DBFM - Design Build Finance Maintain

 Community and Green Benefits

-- An estimated 500 to 600 workers will be on site daily at the peak of construction and labour will largely be drawn from the Greater Toronto Area
+- At the peak of construction, an estimated 350 workers will be on site daily.
+Labour will largely be drawn from the Greater Toronto Area.

 These project documents are being made available on this Web site for informational purposes only.
-Neither Infrastructure Ontario nor Bridgepoint Health makes any representation or warranty regarding the accuracy or completeness of the content or form of these documents.
+Neither Infrastructure Ontario nor the Centre for Addiction and Mental Health makes any representation or warranty regarding the accuracy or completeness of the content or form of these documents.

-Infrastructure Ontario and Bridgepoint Health, in their sole and absolute discretion, may choose to make available on this Web site amendments, revisions, modifications or replacements to these documents.
-These documents remains open for further revision, modification, replacement or cancellation by Infrastructure Ontario and Bridgepoint Health at any time and in no event shall either Infrastructure Ontario or Bridgepoint Health be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on the content of these documents.
+Infrastructure Ontario and the Centre for Addiction and Mental Health, in their sole and absolute discretion, may choose to make available on this Web site amendments, revisions, modifications or replacements to these documents.
+These documents remain open for further revision, modification, replacement or cancellation by Infrastructure Ontario and the Centre for Addiction and Mental Health at any time and in no event shall either Infrastructure Ontario or the Centre for Addiction and Mental Health be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on the content of these documents.